-Several studies have shown that people who use a tanning bed before age 35 increase their risk of developing melanoma by 75 percent (source).
+Several studies have shown that people who use a tanning bed — even just once — before age 35 increase their risk of developing melanoma by 75 percent (2).
 I don’t know about you, but that’s certainly not a risk I’m willing to take.

 UVA rays can also cause premature skin aging, sun spots, blemishes, and damage to the eyes, such as conjunctivitis and cataracts.
 Your children are already going to give you wrinkles, so why add more?

 UV rays could also break down folic acid, which is a crucial building block for developing your baby’s nervous system.
-Your baby is at higher risk of negative effects from UV rays during the first trimester, as this is when the foundation for brain development is being built (source).
+Your baby is at higher risk of negative effects from UV rays during the first trimester, as this is when the foundation for brain development is being formed (3).

 But concentrated UV rays aren’t the only concern with indoor tanning.
 The extreme heat of tanning beds also poses a danger to pregnant women.
 If your body temperature rises above 102 degrees Fahrenheit, you could cause some serious developmental damage to your unborn baby, not to mention putting yourself at risk for dehydration.

-You’re also not supposed to be lying on your back for a long period either, as this can restrict blood flow to your baby and leave you feeling dizzy, nauseous, and short of breath.
+You’re also not supposed to be lying on your back for long, as this can restrict blood flow to your baby and leave you feeling dizzy, nauseous, and short of breath.

 Does a Base Tan Help Protect Your Skin?

-A base tan does help protect the skin but only does so minimally.
+A base tan does help protect your skin but only minimally.
 Your skin is still going to get damaged if you don’t take any other precautions.

-If you’re going on a beach babymoon, you’re much better off just slathering on some sunscreen and wearing a sunhat and sunglasses.
-They worked wonders for me on my babymoon.
+If you’re going on a beach babymoon, you’re much better off slathering on some sunscreen and wearing a sunhat and sunglasses.

 Are Self-Tanners Pregnancy-Safe?

 The evidence is unclear if self-tanners, such as lotions, gels, and sprays, are safe for pregnancy.
-Therefore, most providers recommend avoiding them during pregnancy.
+Therefore, most health care providers recommend avoiding them during pregnancy.